 This is a 1 hour 30 minute written examination that assesses all the physical modules of the course.
 It is in 3 sections, section A (The challenge of natural hazards) is worth 33 marks, section B (UK Physical Landscapes) is worth 30 marks and section C (The living world) is worth 25 marks.
-The type of questions can be multiple choice, short answer level of response and extended prose.
+The type of questions can be multiple choice, completion of figures or graphs, short answer level of response and extended prose.